 The origin of the Moon is one of the oldest and most studied problems in planetary science.
 The Moon's lack of a large iron core-together with planet accretion model predictions that large impacts would be common-led Hartmann and Davis (1975) to postulate that an impact with the Earth could have ejected iron-depleted mantle material into orbit from which the Moon then formed.
 They also suggested that ejected material might be depleted in volatile elements relative to the Earth.
-An independent and contemporaneous investigation by Cameron & Ward (1976) recognized that the oblique impact of a roughly Mars-sized planet could account for the rapid initial terrestrial rotation rate implied by the current angular momentum of the Earth-Moon system, and suggested that vaporization might provide a physical mechanism to emplace material into bound orbit.
-The concepts described in these two works constitute the basis for what is now the leading theory for lunar origin, the giant impact hypothesis.
+An independent and contemporaneous investigation by Cameron and Ward (1976) recognized that the oblique impact of a roughly Mars-sized planet could account for the rapid initial terrestrial rotation rate implied by the current angular momentum of the Earth- Moon system, and suggested that vaporization might provide a physical mechanism to emplace material into bound orbit.
+The concepts described in these two works contain the basic elements of what is now the leading theory for lunar origin, the giant impact hypothesis.

 Several decades of works have utilized increasingly sophisticated numerical simulations-primarily smooth particle hydrodynamics (or SPH)-to model the hypothesized impact event.
-Early works were challenged by slow computational times dictating necessarily low numerical resolutions (Benz, Slattery & Cameron 1986, 1987; Benz, Cameron & Melosh 1989; Cameron & Benz 1991); in these, a collision was represented by 3000 SPH particles, so that a lunar mass of ejected material was described by just 37 particles.
-Order-of-magnitude improvements in resolution are now possible (Cameron 2000, 2001; Canup & Asphaug 2001), and 10-10 particle simulations allow for a much more detailed description of the ejected material.
+Early works were challenged by slow computational times dictating necessarily low numerical resolutions (Benz et al., 1986, 1987, 1989; Cameron and Benz, 1991); in these, a collision was represented by 3000 SPH particles, so that a lunar mass of ejected material was described by just 37 particles.
+Order-of-magnitude improvements in resolution are now possible (Cameron, 2000, 2001; Canup and Asphaug, 2001), and 10^4-10^5 particle simulations allow for a more detailed description of the ejected material.